-The Credit Union applied for the first time certain standards and amendments which are effective for annual periods beginning 1 July 2017.
+The Credit Union applied for the first time certain standards and amendments which are effective for annual periods beginning 1 July 2018.
 The Credit Union has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
-The list primarily includes those standards and interpretations that are of relevance to the Credit Union:
+Those standards and interpretations that are of relevance to the Credit Union are: